wallali/gTFTPy/README.md

 # GoodTFT GPIO Installer (Python)

-A _very basic_ python utility that helps you set up a [GoodTFT mini GPIO display][2] on a Raspberry Pi to mirror the HDMI display.
+A _very basic_ python utility that helps you set up a [GoodTFT mini GPIO touch display][2] on a Raspberry Pi desktop to mirror the HDMI display.
 It is inspired by (i.e. copied heavily from) the [Adafruit PiTFT script][3].

 See [compatibility](#compatibility) for information if your GPIO display is supported by the script.